exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 ### Annotations

-In addition of the standard Kubernetes [`Service`][k8s-service-spec] object specifications, the behavior of the Exoscale CCM's service node is configurable by adding annotations in the Kubernetes `Service` object's `annotations` map.
+In addition to the standard Kubernetes [`Service`][k8s-service-spec] object specifications, the behavior of the Exoscale CCM service node is configurable by adding annotations in the Kubernetes `Service` object's `annotations` map.
 The following annotations are supported (annotations marked by a __*__ are required):

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-zone`*